Get

 Obesity is broadly defined as excessive body weight and body fat.
 Pets that weigh between 10% and 20% over their ideal body weight are considered overweight.
 Any pet over 20% above its ideal weight is classed as obese.
 Obesity is a disease that affects every bodily system, contributing to painful conditions of the skeletal and muscular systems and placing strain on the cardiovascular system.

 There are many risks to pets that are obese, as fat is an active substance in the body.
 Excess body fat affects a pet’s hormones and tissues and even reduces its lifespan.
-Dogs will lose 6 to 12 months of their lives if they are overweight.
+Studies suggest overweight dogs may have a reduced lifespan.

 Obesity increases the risk of: